mrethana/sql-window-functions-lab-nyc-career-ds-062518/README.md

 ## Queries

-Write you queries in the `window_function.py` file to get the tests to pass.
+Write your queries in the `window_function.py` file to get the tests to pass.
 As always, each query should be wrapped in a string inside each function.

 #### 1. select_distinct_total_location_sales_on_april_23